armory/documentation/_user_guides/kubernetes-v2.md

 ### Configuring The Config Map Manifest Delivery

-We'll configure the config map to be deployed first.
+We'll configure the `configMap` to be deployed first.
 Add a `Deploy (Manifest)` stage to your pipelines.

 ![deploy manifest](https://cl.ly/3p3T360a3f37/deploy_manifest.png)

-Once you've added the stage, select `Artifact` below and it will allow you to choose one of the expected artifacts that we configured in the previous section.
+Once you've added the stage, select `Artifact` from the `Manifest Source` below and it will allow you to choose one of the expected artifacts that we configured in the previous section.
 Choose `config-map.yml` and hit `save`.
 Spinnaker will deploy the chosen artifact but append a version to the name of the artifact.
 For [our example config map](https://github.com/Armory/spinnaker-k8s-v2-example/blob/master/config-map.yml).
 So for the name `k8-v2-config-map` it will appear in the Kubernetes cluster with `k8-v2-config-map-v001`.

 ![config map](https://cl.ly/1Q0s2B1b0n0D/config-map.png)